Mercerenies/latitude/docs/spec/ii_standard_library/global.md

 (usually, but not necessarily the constructed module) is placed in `&loaded` for later access and returned.

+If multiple candidate modules have the name `name`, a `ModuleError` will be raised.
+In this case, use the full `fromPackage ...` form.

+### `global fromPackage (pkg) use (name).`

+This is the full form of the `use` method, which imports the module with the given name from a known package. `pkg` and `name` should both be symbols.
+The lookup for the name is done via `resolveImport`, with the exception that only modules whose package name is equal to `pkg` will be considered.
+This is used to disambiguate modules from different packages which happen to share a name.

+Additionally, if several modules are needed from the same package, `fromPackage` can also take a `do` block, which contains multiple `use` statements.
+Within the `do` block, these `use` statements will only consider modules with a matching name.

+Example usage:

+    ;; Short form
+    fromPackage '(com.example.project) use 'addition.
+    ;; Long form
+    fromPackage '(com.example.project) do {
+      use 'addition.
+      use 'multiplication.
+    }.

 ### `global thunk (before, during, after).`

 Runs `before`, then `during`, then `after`. `during` is run in a